 When the malls are getting you down, and you’ve still got a few hard-to-shop-for folks on your list, take our advice and turn to cookbooks.
 Who doesn’t love a cookbook?
 Here are three of our favorites, from influencers who hold a special place in our hearts— and kitchens!
-Smitten Kitchen We are die-hard fans of Deb Perelman and have enjoyed her blog for years, so when she came out
+Smitten Kitchen We are die-hard fans of Deb Perelman and have enjoyed her blog for years, so when she came out with

 You know it’s November when you start digging out those tried and true Thanksgiving recipes passed down to you from your mother and your grandmother.
 There’s always the classic pumpkin pie or the sweet potato casserole with fluffy marshmallows that you can’t help but make each year because come on, it’s tradition!
 There’s no way to get around the classics, so we’ve rounded up our favorite classic recipes (with a